Yaël Braun-Pivet

-Yaël Braun-Pivet ([jaɛl bʁonpivɛ]; born 7 December 1970) is a French lawyer and politician who has served as President of the French National Assembly since 28 June 2022.
-She is the first woman to hold this position.
-A member of Renaissance (RE), she was previously Minister of the Overseas under Prime Minister Élisabeth Borne in 2022.
-Braun-Pivet is currently serving as a member of the French National Assembly since 2017, representing the department of Yvelines.
+Yaël Braun-Pivet ([jaɛl bʁonpivɛ]; born 7 December 1970) is a French lawyer and politician who has been President of the French National Assembly since 28 June 2022.
+The first woman to hold the position, she was re-elected on 18 July 2024 following the 2024 snap election.

+A member of Renaissance (RE), she briefly previously was Minister of the Overseas under Prime Minister Élisabeth Borne from May to June 2022.
+She has been a member of the National Assembly since 2017, representing the department of Yvelines.